 Nowadays the models on the market are relatively affordable, and if you have your own you can tackle as many DIY jobs as you like – whenever you want to!

-In order to keep your wallpaper steamer in tip-top condition it might be a good idea to descale the product now and again.
+Even with the best wallpaper steamer you’ll need to descale the product now and again.
 The amount of times you need to do this will depend on the hardness of the water in your area (if you’re not sure you can purchase a water test kit at a DIY store).

 As a general rule of thumb, you should descale your steamer following 6 uses.